inferno-collection/Docs/docs/programs/creators.md

 - Custom thumbnails on all uploads

 What we offer:
-- We'll provide access to the resource in exchange for a video — simple and fair
+- We'll provide access to the resource in exchange for a video — a straightforward and fair exchange
 - We'll post any Inferno Collection related videos you make in our Discord
 - Access to Early Access resources
 - Access to Creator channel to communicate directly with us
 - Video suggestions and talking points
   - Everything from roleplay scenario ideas to installation tutorials, we're here to help.
-- 5% revenue sharing for referred purchases
+- 5% revenue sharing & 5% discount for customers on referred purchases
-  - Using creator codes, if your viewer makes a purchase, you get 5% of that purchase
+  - Using creator codes, if your viewer makes a purchase, they get 5% off, and you get 5% of that purchase
 - Copies of resources for Giveaways
   - Run giveaways in your videos using our resources - we'll provide the keys!